victorjoh/valid-draughts-moves/README.md

 We use the outside-in approach which means we begin with writing a test for the public API.

+When we refactor, we try to stay in the green during the whole refactoring process.

-Switch the person who is writing the code often in the pair.
+Change roles (driver, navigator) often in the pair.

 # Environment Setup